-Twenty-three years ago, Gary’s life unfolded in such a way that he wound up becoming a writer.
+Twenty-five years ago, Gary’s life unfolded in such a way that he wound up becoming a writer.
 Before that, he spent a decade in college, resulting in two pieces of paper: a B.A. in Music with concentration in composition and electro-acoustics; and an M.A. in Interdisciplinary Studies, a combo of music theory, new media art, and creative writing.
 At San Jose State University (SJSU), he studied with a triumvirate of troublemakers: Allen Strange, Joel Slayton and Rudy Rucker.

 During those years, he explored every creative discipline he could find: Music, visual art, theater, computer graphics, Dada performance and free noise instrumentalism.
 He also worked and traveled for The International Computer Music Association, which was then based at SJSU.